MDA vs. DA Made Simple: A Guide to IFR Minimums

 2. Fly to the initial point to start the instrument procedure.

-3. Follow the path shown on the chart.
-You have to follow the altitude limits until you capture the ILS.
+3. Follow the path shown on the chart, adhering to altitude limits until capturing the ILS glide slope or APV glide path.

-4. Once your instruments capture the ILS or GPS signals, they’ll show if you need to increase or decrease your descent.
+4. Once your instruments capture the ILS glide slope* or APV glide path, they’ll indicate whether you need to adjust your descent rate.

 5. As you get close to the DA, check if you can see the runway.

-1. If you see the runway, continue your descent to land.
+1. If the required visual references per FAR 91.175 are in sight, continue your descent to land.

-2. If you don’t see it, you have to go around immediately.
+2. If you don’t see it, you have to go missed immediately.

 The crucial difference between the DA and the MDA is that you can’t fly level at the DA.